oskariorg/oskari-server/MigrationGuide.md

 ### Theme-related updates

-The navigation bar background can now be configured in the theme JSON for application in the database (default color is the same as before).
+The navigation bar background color can now be configured in the theme JSON for application in the database (default color is the same as before).
 Navigation bar background-color CSS can be removed from JSP: https://github.com/oskariorg/sample-server-extension/pull/38